Switch (2005)

 Own it, Stream it, Forget about it?

 Might be controversial to some, but for me this is an album worth owning.
 If you can’t get into the idea of INXS post Michael Hutchence then maybe skip it or stream it.
-If you can carry on and learn to love change and new things, there may be a good amount of songs on here to want to replay over and over.
+If you can carry on and learn to love change and new things, there may be a good amount of songs on here you’d want to replay over and over.

 —————————————————